rwredding/jerrycurl/README.md

 To learn more about our CLI, type in `jerry help`.

 ### MVC design
 After installing the packages above you can start adding the different components to your project.
-This should feel familiar to anyone acquainted with ASP.NET MVC, and for the most part Jerrycurl aligns itself with this framework -- only with a slightly different terminology.
+This should feel familiar to anyone acquainted with ASP.NET MVC, and for the most part Jerrycurl aligns itself with this framework, only with a slightly different terminology.

-So where your ASP.NET application contains models, controllers and **Razor HTML**-based views, Jerrycurl separates your project into models, accessors and procedures written with **Razor SQL** syntax.
+So where your ASP.NET application contains models, controllers and Razor HTML-based views, Jerrycurl separates your project into models, accessors and procedures written with Razor SQL syntax.

 #### Model layer
 The model layer is a collection of POCO-like classes that represent tables and customized datasets for your operations.
 Each model can be mapped at any depth with any type of data relationship: one-to-one, one-to-many, many-to-one and self-joins.